mcboyd-bu/Website/docs/labs/lab2.rst

 In this lab, you will program the car to respond to images captured by the camera.

-.. :download:`Presentation </assets/presentations/lab2.pdf>`
+Presentation Slides: :download:`2A: Color Images </assets/presentations/lab2a.pdf>`, :download:`2B: State Machines </assets/presentations/lab2a.pdf>`

+Video Lectures: `lab 2A <https://mit.zoom.us/rec/share/6JdXC-38qGJJGM_N9m_xU6gcGKT9T6a82iRNr6dez0pqQ1EPqlZGp42C8K1l081i>`_ and `lab 2B <https://mit.zoom.us/rec/share/9NA2dpegqU9IXoWd9W_hVJQxG6Cmeaa8gShL8_Rfzx54nrB7P2F38h8XywTe_0vn?startTime=1594393221000>`_.

-You can view the `starter code <https://github.com/MITLLRacecar/Student/blob/master/labs/lab2/lab2.py>`_ for this lab in the labs directory of your student repository.
+You can view the `starter code <https://github.com/MITLLRacecar/Student/blob/master/labs/lab2/>`_ for this lab in the labs directory of your student repository.

 =====================
 Objectives